Stroke & Vascular Disorders

 Though statins have not been tested specifically in patients with concomitant stroke and aortic arch atheroma, current evidence supports their use in these patients.
 The Stroke Prevention by Aggressive Reduction of LDL (SPARCL) trial found that atorvastatin 80 mg daily in patients with stroke significantly reduced the risk of recurrence, irrespective of the stroke subtype (03).
 Further, more than 50% reduction in baseline LDL levels was associated with a significantly decreased stroke occurrence (07).

-Plaque stabilization.
-Many studies have suggested that statins can stabilize atherosclerotic plaques.
+Statins.
+Lipid-lowering agents, such as high-intensity statins, have been recommended for secondary prevention, atheroma stabilization, and, in turn, reducing the risk of emboli irrespective of LDL levels due to the additional pleiotropic effects of statins as well as their ability to stabilize and regress plaque progression (64).
 Regression of plaques was demonstrated in familial hypercholesterolemia (82), in addition to reducing aortic wall stiffness (103).
 Pitavastatin has been shown to decrease intima media thickness in plaques of thoracic aorta (79).
 The Stroke prevention by aggressive reduction of LDL (SPARCL) trial has suggested that aggressive reduction of LDL levels by statins can significantly reduce both primary and recurrent stroke risk, irrespective of the stroke subtype (03).
 Also, a more than 50% reduction in baseline LDL levels was associated with a significantly decreased stroke occurrence (07).
-Combination therapy of atorvastatin plus etidronate for 12 months reduced thickness of abdominal and thoracic aortic plaques by 12% to 14% (48).
+Combination therapy of atorvastatin plus etidronate for 12 months reduced thickness of abdominal and thoracic aortic plaques by 12% to 14% (50).
 Combination therapy was more effective than either treatment alone.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Silver of the University of Massachusetts Medical School has no relevant financial relationships to disclose.
+Dr. Muddasani of Thomas Jefferson University Hospital has no relevant financial relationships to disclose.

 See ProfileSteven R Levine MD